fernando-valente/FVGravityView/README.md

 Usage
 -----

 Using FVGravityView is simple.
 You can either drag and drop a UIView to the interface builder and change its class to FVGravityView or you can also use the classic [[FVGravityView alloc] init].
-It works out of the box, but you can customize its behavior if you want.
+It works out of the box, but you can customize its behavior to make it fit your needs.

 -The default velocity is 20, but you may change this value by changing the velocity property.